mysteryengineer/reddit-downloader/README.md

 # RMD (Reddit Media Downloader)

-Download all the picture/video posts from a particular user on Reddit, for uh...reasons.
+Download all the picture/video posts from a particular user on Reddit, for uh... reasons.
 Automatically removes duplicates.

 ## 🖼️ Usage